status-im/status-desktop/docs/internal/epic-delivery-workflow.md

     * UI components / Interactions / Edge states
     * Integration work
     * Non-visual logic affected by UI
+    * Automation test to be implemented by a QA engineer
+    * Design QA task
 * The Dev owner assigns subtasks within the team (if needed) and starts implementation.
 * It should have acceptance criteria